 My Australian Journey (day 1)

-I was eager to arrive.
-I'd been sitting on the plane for 11 hours following an overnight stay in Honolulu airport on a not-so-comfortable airport bench.
+Sitting on the plane this morning, I was eager to arrive.
+I'd been in the air for 11 hours following an overnight stay in Honolulu airport on a not-so-comfortable airport bench.

 As the plane touched down, I craned my neck to see out the window.
 It didn't look much different than the view back home, but I couldn't get over the feeling that I was in a different country.
 On the other side of the world.

 I'd always dreamed about going to Australia but I figured fears and obstacles would get the best of me. (finding a $172 plane ticket definitely gave me the push).

 Different stores, different money... accents and new food to try.
 So many experiences waited just outside the plane doors.

 I'd just spent the last 10 months living in Hawaii - the first place I'd ever traveled alone.
 But something about this experience already feels different.
 My time in Hawaii was more stationary; I had plans.
 I was still living within my home country.

 This time, I have no plans- except a 4 night stay booked at a hostel I know nothing about.
 It's nerve wracking and exhilarating all at once.

 Me and Jamie (my travel buddy I met in Hawaii) got off the plane and headed to the bathroom to freshen up and take some post-flight mirror selfies.
 We couldn't stop smiling.

 Our flight had just landed us in Sydney but our intended destination was Cairns, a city in Queensland and another 3 hour flight north (We'd planned to start our travels in Cairns because it was a northern point of the eastern coast and we planned to slowly make our way down south to Melbourne.).